paceholder/nodeeditor/README.rst

 Building
 ========

-Set this option to true if you want to build with Qt6 version instead of Qt5:
+Set this option to false if you want to build with Qt5 version instead of Qt6:

 ::